volkanersumer/BillionMail/README.md

 ## License

-Billion Mail is licensed under the **MIT License**.
+Billion Mail is licensed under the **AGPLv3 License**.
 This means you can:

-✅ Use the software for free, even commercially.
+✅ Use the software for free.
 ✅ Modify and distribute the code.
 ✅ Use it privately without restrictions.